Manu1512/AkiDiscordBot/README.md

  - "Fun" Commands: Hugs, Pats and more

 ## Roadmap

- - making it multi-server compatible
+ - Database connection
  - making the bot available for everyone
- - adding more feature for every section:
+ - adding more features for every section:
 	 - moderation
 	 - administration
 	 - fun